-Juan Carlos Páez Zamora Juan David Quintero Miles Scott-Brown
+Juan Carlos Páez Zamora Juan David Quintero Miles Scott-Brown Practical Guide for Cumulative Impact Assessment and Management in Latin America and the Caribbean

 © 2022 Inter-American Investment Corporation (IDB Invest).
-This work has been licensed under Creative Commons IGO 3.0 Attribution-NonCommercial-NoDerivatives license (CC-IGO BY-NC-ND 3.0 IGO License) (http://creativecommons.org/licenses/by-nc-nd/3.0/igo/legalcode) and can be reproduced with attribution to the IDB Invest and for any non-commercial purposes.
+This work has been licensed under Creative Commons IGO 3.0 Attribution-NonCommercial-NoDerivatives license (CC-IGO BY-NC-ND 3.0 IGO License) (http:// creativecommons.org/licenses/by-nc-nd/3.0/igo/legalcode) and can be reproduced with attribution to the IDB Invest and for any non-commercial purposes.
 No derivative works allowed.